Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime

 In view of the remark preceding the statement of Theorem \ref{thm:VAWignerL2}, the problem of velocity averaging for the Wigner transform of pure states cannot be addressed by the method used in section \ref{sec:VAMixedStWig} in the classical limit, and certainly not by using Theorem \ref{thm: diperna lions}.
 The case of pure states in the semiclassical regime must therefore be discussed separately.

-It is the purpose of the present section to discuss a few properties of Wigner functions of pure states, and their implications, especially as regards velocity averaging.
+As a preparation, the present section discusses a few properties of Wigner functions of pure states.
+These properties have several important implications, especially in semiclassical velocity averaging.

 We first recall the definition of a pure quantum state.

 \begin{definition} A density operator $R$ on $\mathfrak H$ defines a \emph{pure state} if it is a projection, in other words if it is an idempotent element of the algebra $\mathcal L(\mathfrak H)$, i.e. if $R^2=R$. \end{definition}